Universal properties of dissipative Tomonaga-Luttinger liquids: Case study of a non-Hermitian XXZ spin chain: Non-Hermitian density-matrix renormalization group analysis

+By calculating the energy gaps in a finite system (see Appendix~\ref{sec_energygap} for detailed results), we perform a finite-size scaling analysis to extract the critical exponents and the velocity of excitations with Eqs.~\eqref{eq_Kphi}, \eqref{eq_Ktheta}, \eqref{eq_K} and \eqref{eq_u}.
 The results are shown in Fig.~\ref{fig_finite_size_scaling}, where the exact solutions obtained by Eqs.~\eqref{eq_Kphi}, \eqref{eq_Ktheta}, \eqref{eq_uexact} and \eqref{eq_Kexact} are also shown for comparison.
 In Fig.~\ref{fig_finite_size_scaling}(a) and (b), we see that the critical exponents $K_\phi$ and $K_\theta$ obtained by NH-DMRG (solid lines) agree quite well with those obtained from the exact solutions (dotted lines) for small $|\Delta_\gamma|$.
 Though their difference increases for large $|\Delta_\gamma|$, we have conducted further calculations by changing the system size $L$ and conclude that this is a finite-size effect, which may vanish in the thermodynamic limit.
 For the velocity $\tilde u$ of excitations shown in Figs.~\ref{fig_finite_size_scaling}(c) and (d), the results obtained by NH-DMRG (solid lines) agree well with the exact solutions (dotted lines) for small $|\Delta_\gamma|$.
 Though their discrepancy becomes singnificant for large $|\Delta_\gamma|$, these features have also been reported in Hermitian cases \cite{Lauchli13, Chen13}.
 This is because the finite-size effect becomes significant as the model approaches the transition point, at which the cosine term of the NH sine-Gordon model \eqref{eq_NHSG} becomes relevant.

-We note that these results are also consistent with the renormalization group calculation of the NH sine-Gordon model \cite{Buchhold21}.
+We note that these results are consistent with the renormalization group calculation of the NH sine-Gordon model \cite{Buchhold21}.
 In Ref.~\cite{Buchhold21}, measurement-induced phase transitions of Dirac fermions were studied in the framework of the replica Keldysh field theory, which gives the NH sine-Gordon Hamiltonian with complex-valued coefficients similar to Eq.~\eqref{eq_NHSG}.
 In Ref.~\cite{Buchhold21}, by studying the renormalization group flow of the NH sine-Gordon model, it is pointed out that the model for large $|\tilde{g}_3|$ is governed by the strong-coupling fixed point, where the cosine term in the NH sine-Gordon model becomes relevant.
 As the finite-size effect is known to become significant when the system approaches the transition point \cite{Lauchli13, Chen13}, the renormalization group analysis is consistent with our NH-DMRG calculation.